 One of the most powerful marketing tools your school has at its disposal is the powerful, positive voices of your current parents.
 Positive stories in local media, great reviews online, impressive test scores, and national recognition all demonstrate your excellence, but there’s nothing as powerful to a prospective parent as the personal experience of another parent.

-A successful Parent Ambassador Program can help you tell your story and bring in new families.
+Great Parent Ambassadors can help you tell the story of your school and bring in new families.
 Here are some tips to build and maintain a successful Parent Ambassador Program.

-Your Parent Ambassadors can be your boots on the ground marketing team.
+Think of your Parent Ambassadors as your boots on the ground marketing team.
 They are out in the community at the soccer games, the swim meets, the grocery stores, talking to other parents about their experience in your school.
-And while the personal touch, the authentic nature, of what they are saying is essential to the effectiveness of your program, it’s even more important that they are all telling the same story about your school.
+And while the personal touch, the authentic nature, of what they are saying is essential to the effectiveness of your program, it’s even more important that they are all working together to tell the same story about your school.

 Your Parent Ambassador Program is only as effective as the ambassadors you choose.
 Some factors to consider when choosing parents to help tell your story.